CHRISTOPHE DUGUÉ - AVOCAT - INTERNATIONAL ARBITRATION - PARIS FRANCE

 The expert, appointed by a judicial court, an arbitration tribunal or by the parties, does not rule on the law but intervenes on technical aspects of the dispute, that belong to its area of expertise and renders a simple opinion.
 If this advice is not followed by the parties, the dispute remains and is still to be decided.
 The expert's opinion does not bind the parties or a court or arbitral tribunal.

 Conciliation and mediation are two amicable methods of resolving disputes, by which during a structured process the parties attempt to reach an agreement, outside of any legal procedure, with a view to the amicable resolution of their dispute, with the assistance of a person chosen by them who accomplishes his mission with "impartiality, competence and diligence" [Article 1530 of the Code of Civil Procedure).
+The mediator does not give his opinion, does not formulate a proposal, does not settle the dispute, he serves as an intermediary between the parties with a view to the settlement by them of their dispute; he plays the role of facilitator.
+The conciliator does not settle the dispute, he makes proposals to the parties with a view to the settlement by them of their dispute.
 Neither of them acts as a judge, they have no decision-making power and if the solution found and accepted by the parties is not respected, the dispute remains to be decided.
-None of these third parties decides on the merits of the dispute or decides any question of fact or law.
+None of these third parties decides on the merits of the dispute or decides any question of fact or law, which is the role of an arbitrator.

 Certain "arbitration clauses" provide that there is no direct recourse to arbitration but that arbitration is preceded by, or combined with, an attempt to resolve the dispute by other alternative means.
 These clauses contemplate the use of a mediation or conciliation phase as a preliminary or alternative to recourse to arbitration.
 Such a phase can be imperative or optional, locked or not in time limits, provide for the exchange of written submissions, refer to a procedure conducted according to the rules of an institution, etc. Imprecise drafting entails the risk of raising questions regarding the jurisdiction of the arbitral tribunal or the admissibility of claims.